-4. Sections 79.7 and 99 of this act expire by limitation on the date on which the provisions of 42 U.S.C., § 666 requiring each state to establish procedures under which the state has authority to withhold or suspend, or to restrict the use of professional, occupational and recreational licenses of persons who:

-(a) Have failed to comply with a subpoena or warrant relating to a procedure to determine the paternity of a child or to establish or enforce an obligation for the support of a child; or(b) Are in arrears in the payment for the support of one or more children children, are repealed by the Congress of the United States.
+- 4. Sections 166 to 175, inclusive, of this act expire by limitation on July 1, 2005. - 5.
+Section 99 of this act expires by limitation on the date on which the provisions of 42 U.S.C., § 666 requiring each state to establish procedures under which the state has authority to withhold or suspend, or to restrict the use of professional, occupational and recreational licenses of persons who: - 8 (a) Have failed to comply with a subpoena or warrant relating to 9 a procedure to determine the paternity of a child or to establish or 10 enforce an obligation for the support of a child; or - (b) Are in arrears in the payment for the support of one or more children. - 13 are repealed by the Congress of the United States.